fbpx

 Once you’re happy with the effect, click OK to commit to your gradient.

-Now the hard part is over.
-All that’s left is to change the look of the gradient you just created.
-Within the layer styles panel, there are a handful of amazing options to do just that.
+Now, all that’s left is to change the look of the gradient you just created.
+Within the Layer Styles panel, there are a handful of options to do just that.

-To change how your gradient spreads out, you can pick between any of the gradient styles.
+To change how your gradient spreads out, you can pick between any of the Gradient Styles.
 For a basic gradient, leave this set to Linear.
-The other styles that look good for gradient text are Radial and Reflected gradient styles, but try to experiment for yourself!
+The other styles that look good for gradient text are Radial and Reflected gradient styles but experiment with these to see what works for you.

-Going to the angle setting, you can choose where your gradient will start and finish.
-To have the gradient transition from the top to bottom of your text, leave this set to 90 degrees.
+Going to the Angle setting, you can choose where your gradient will start and finish.
+To have the gradient transition from the top to the bottom of your text, leave this set to 90 degrees.

 If you’d rather have the gradient transition across your text horizontally, set the angle value to 180 degrees.

-Now go up to the upper settings bar and click on the gradient editor.
-Going to the basics preset folder, select the foreground to transparent gradient, and click OK.
+Now go up to the Options Bar and click on the gradient editor.
+Go to the basics preset folder, select the foreground to transparent gradient, and click OK.

 To make part of your text transparent, set the foreground color to black.